awslabs/aws-iot-core-accelerators/accelerators/extract_analyze_notify/README.md

    aws configure
    and selecting the region

-   # Create keys and certificate and save the keys and certificate arn
+   # Create keys and certificate and save the keys and certificate arn.
+The certificate arn is the first output
    aws iot create-keys-and-certificate \
      --set-as-active \
      --certificate-pem-outfile "certificate.pem" \